cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ## Layout Hell: Row and Column Major

 Welcome to layout hell.
 The layout intro from earlier probably seemed easy enough, but you'll realize that 90% of the difficulty in understanding CuTe comes from layout algebra.
-You might think you understand easy concepts row-major or column-major, but I'm here to tell you that unless you've sat down and drawn these stupid squares over and over again, you probably don't.
+You might think you understand easy concepts like row-major or column-major, but I'm here to tell you that unless you've sat down and drawn these stupid squares over and over again, you probably don't.

 ### Row-Major: The First Layer of Hell
 A standard human math matrix follows a row-major paradigm.
-There are M rows and N rows and element $(i, j)$ points to the element in the `i-th` row along M and `j-th` column along N. If you've made arrays in most programming languages like C, Go, or numpy/torch, it's precisely the same.
-Here's a 4x6 row-major matrix that's zero-indexed.
-We will call this the **logical view**.
+There are M rows and N columns, and element $(i, j)$ points to the element in the `i-th` row along M and `j-th` column along N. If you've made arrays in most programming languages like C, Go, or numpy/torch, it's precisely the same.
+Here's a 4x6 row-major matrix, zero-indexed.
+We'll call this the **logical view**.

 $$
 \begin{bmatrix}